Neel012/lockfree-queue/README.md

 garbage associated with a current epoch.
 Unliked nodes can still be referenced by other concurrent operations.
 Only after two epochs pass can the unliked node be freed.

+##Comparison##
+All lock-free queues are really close, they differ only in some details.

+###my_queue###
+- enqueue is even wait-free, so really fast and non blocking adding of elements

+###mutex_queue###
+- really slow for more threads, but really, really fast to implement (so start with this one and implement better only if its a performance bottleneck.

+###ms_queue###
+- Scales really well with growing number of threads.
+- Overall the fastest.

+###epoch_queue###
+- Synchronization involving the management of unlinked pointers proves to have some overhead.